basvanwesting/genetic-algorithm/README.md

 * Rename Continuous to Real?

 ## ISSUES
+* permutate (and possibly others) with gene_size 0 panics.
+Maybe it should just return a empty chromosome?
 * MutateDynamicOnce and MutateDynamicRounds are mutable, but the MutateDispatch reinitializes each round.
 Fix in feature/enum_plugins branch